Ariesjaak/HARUSD/README.md

   ## 3.3) Tidy data: "tidydataset.txt"
      This file is the result of the R script "run_analysis.R" as described above.
      It contains the average of the features that contain a mean or standard deviation from the "Human Activity Recognition Using Smartphones Dataset" per activity and subject.
+     The variables are described in a more detailed way within "Codebook.md"